The Edge of Night: The 1960s

 Mike later married Nancy Pollock (Ann Flood), a journalist who helped in many of his cases.
-Nancy had two siblings: Lee, who eventually married Geri McGrath, and Elaine (nicknamed "Cookie").
-Cookie, was also involved in major story arcs.
-Cookie was married first to Malcom Thomas, who cheated on her, and then made her a widow.
+Nancy had two siblings: Lee, who eventually married Geri McGrath, and Elaine, nicknamed "Cookie".
+Cookie was also involved in major story arcs.
+Cookie was married first to Malcolm Thomas, who cheated on her and then made her a widow.
 Later she married Ron Christopher, whose dealings with loan sharks affected Mike's good friends Louise and Philip Capice.

 Other important characters were Police Chief Bill Marceau (Mandel Kramer), who was one of Karr's best friends and shared a tremendous mutual respect, rare between a defense attorney and a chief of police (perhaps because Mike had once been a police officer himself), Marceau's secretary (and later wife) Martha (Teri Keane), fellow attorney Adam Drake (Donald May), his client, then secretary (and later on, his wife) Nicole Travis (Maeve McGuire; Jayne Bentzen; Lisa Sloan), and wealthy socialite Geraldine Whitney (Lois Kibbee).